rht-labs/enablement-docs/3-revenge-of-the-automated-testing/README.md

 </p>
 ![screenshot-scripts](../images/exercise3/screenshot-scripts.png)

 2. This command will run all `*spec.js` files.
 Our test files are stored in the following places.
-There are 12 Frontend test files stored in these directories: `todolist-fe/tests/unit/vue-components/*` & `todolist-fe/tests/unit/javascript/*`
+There are 12 front end test files stored in these directories: `todolist-fe/tests/unit/vue-components/*` & `todolist-fe/tests/unit/javascript/*`

 2. You should see an output similar to the following.
 The above command has run a test suite for every `*.spec.js` file.
 The table generated in the terminal shows the code coverage.
 We're going to be focusing on the unit tests for now.
 ![test-run-locally](../images/exercise3/test-run-locally.png)